just-another-downer/landgrid-support/_articles/add-data-via-external-data-source.md

   10. Click "See Results on Your Map"
   11. Standby for importing to complete (alert box in upper right of screen will show progress)

 Below is an animation showing how to connect a map to a dataset stored in an ESRI Open Data Portal.
-In this example, a Site Control map called "Detroit Foreclosures" is connected to a dataset that was created by LOVELAND's local data partners, Data Driven Detroit, and hosted on their ESRI portal:
+In this example, the Land Grid map called "Detroit Foreclosures" is connected to a dataset that was created by LOVELAND's local data partners, Data Driven Detroit, and hosted on their ESRI portal:

 ![pJQqbPxmub.gif]({{site.baseurl}}/img/pJQqbPxmub.gif)

-**NOTE:** Once you connect a data source, Site Control will begin to import data when you click "See The Results on Your Map".
+**NOTE:** Once you connect a data source, the Land Grid will begin to import data when you click "See The Results on Your Map".
 Larger datasets will take a while, and there is a max of 200,000 rows of data that you can add to a map.

 Once you return to your map, an alert box in the top right of your screen will show progress as data is added to your map.
 When data importing is complete, you'll see the boundaries that contain imported data shade in a new color to denote that there is now data within that boundary.